AlghazHernanda/disney-clone/README.md

 Link Deploy : https://disney-clone-olive-one.vercel.app/

-this is a twitter clone website that was built using nextjs, then decorated using tailwindcss and to store the data using the firebase realtime database. on this website the login form is already connected to google so users can login using email from google directly, then the user can upload photos, like other people's posts, comment on other people's photos and also delete the posts he uploaded.
+this is a Disney clone website that was built using nextjs, then decorated using tailwindcss. on this website the login form is already connected to google so users can login using email from google directly, then users can see movies that are currently popular, top rated movies, top rated tv shows and tv shows that are currently popular.
+Users can also see the details of each movie or tv show, all these data are retrieved through the API of the TheMovieDB.com

 ![login Image](https://github.com/AlghazHernanda/disney-clone/blob/main/login.JPG?raw=true)